-Evelyn answered in the grave tone of a physician diagnosing a fatal disease.
+Evelyn leaned even farther away as she answered in the grave tone of a physician diagnosing a fatal disease.
 “The board discussed salaries.”

 No one became a librarian because they wanted to be rich.
-And absolutely no one took a job at a small private library – a library that had to dress its librarians in eighteenth-century embroidered silk just to get patrons through the door! – because they thought they’d retire early.
-I’d originally come to the Peabridge on an internship while I was studying to get my masters’ degree, and I’d stayed because I liked the people – Evelyn, the rest of the staff.
+And absolutely no one took a job at a small private library—a library that had to dress its librarians in eighteenth-century embroidered silk just to get patrons through the door!—because they thought they’d retire early.
+I’d originally come to the Peabridge on an internship while I was studying to get my masters degree, and I’d stayed because I liked the collection and the staff.
 The patrons.
 I wasn’t expecting to become a millionaire.

 Still, I wasn’t prepared for Evelyn’s next words.
-“We’re going to have to cut your pay by twenty-five percent.”
+“We have to cut your pay by twenty-five percent.”
 She rushed on.
 “I argued against it.
 I really did.
-But you know that there are still board members who don’t think that we need a reference librarian at all, that we only need an archivist.”
+But you know there are still board members who don’t think we need a reference librarian at all, that we only need an archivist.”

 I couldn’t say anything.

 I’d already reduced my vacation budget to a one-week car trip to the beach.
-I brought my lunch every day (or snuck a gigantissimo latte from the bar).
+I brought my lunch every day (or sneaked a gigantissimo latte from the bar.)
 Breakfast was a Pop-tart when I bothered at all.

 “Now, Jane,” Evelyn said, moderating her tone as if she were talking a jumper down from the top of the Washington Monument.
 “I told the board that twenty-five percent was too much, that we couldn’t do that to the staff.
-We especially couldn’t do that to you – I know that you’re already relatively underpaid, even in our field.”
+We especially couldn’t do that to you—I know you’re already underpaid, even in our field.”

 Well, it was nice to hear her say that, at least.
 In fact, she actually looked pleased as she prepared to make her grand announcement.
 “Jane, I came up with something better.
 I’m offering you a home.
 Free of charge, for as long as you work at the Peabridge.”